wyounas/wyounas.github.io/_posts/2026-06-06-Thoughts-on-Bluesky-incident.md

 ### How the model models bounded concurrency

-We have set a small work limit and the System submits more work than the limit.
+We have set a small work limit and the 'System' submits more work than the limit.
 URI handler does not care about a work limit and keeps processing work even if it is over the work limit.
-We have a system correctness property defined which ensures that cocurrency remains bounded and work remains with a limit.
+We have a system correctness property which ensures that cocurrency remains bounded and work remains with a limit.
 As soon as we submit more work and system has to handle more work than the limit, this correctness property is violated.
 And when we run the model and ask the model checker to check this property, we see the violation.
+We explain this more below, including a visualisation showing precisely how we're able to reproduce the problem using our model.

 ### How the model models port exhasution